luigizuccarelli/golang-redis-interface/README.md

 $ ./script.sh stop
 ```

+Replace the `EXEC` variable in `script.sh` with the name of your executable, if it's different.

 ## Note
 The http server uses signals to allow for graceful shutdown.
 Use this as a standard pattern when creating all web services.